Procedural Knowledge Learning¶

 Generalizing Knowledge From Math¶

-Explanation-based chunking introduces the ability to learn more expressive rules whose actions perform arbitrary right-hand side functions with variablized arguments.
+EBBS introduces the ability to learn more expressive rules whose actions perform arbitrary right-hand side functions with variablized arguments.

 It is important to note that this ability is limited.
-EBC can only learn rules with generalized RHS functions in its actions when the rule that created the result contained a RHS function.
-In many cases, RHS functions will be used in the intermediate rule firings in the explanation trace.
+EBBS can only learn rules with generalized RHS functions in its actions when the rule that created the result contained a RHS function.
+In many cases, RHS functions will be used in the intermediate rule firings in the behavior trace.
 Not only will these intermediate RHS function not appear in the chunk, but any chunk learned based on their output will become more specific.
 This is one of the sources of over-specialization referenced in over-specialization and over-generalization on over-specialization.

-RHS function calls in intermediate rule firings are a challenge for EBC to deal with because the problem-solving may have placed constraints on the intermediate results that cannot be represented in a single Soar rule.
+RHS function calls in intermediate rule firings are a challenge for EBBS to deal with because the problem-solving may have placed constraints on the intermediate results that cannot be represented in a single Soar rule.

 For example, consider the case of one rule that used a RHS function to add two numbers.
 Now consider another rule that matched the output of the RHS function, but only if it was less than 5.
 If the second rule matched, it would return the total as a result.
 How could we encode the reasoning of those two rules into one rule?
 Since Soar’s production syntax does not allow using RHS function as constraints in conditions, there is no way to insure that the two numbers add up to something less than 5 in a single rule.
 This is why RHS functions in intermediate rule firings can cause over-specialization.

-Because the chunk’s conditions can’t represent constraints on the output of intermediate RHS functions, EBC must literalize both the identities of the variables that appear as arguments to the intermediate RHS function, as well as the identities in any conditions that test the output of the RHS function.
+Because the chunk’s conditions can’t represent constraints on the output of intermediate RHS functions, EBBS must literalize both the identities of the variables that appear as arguments to the intermediate RHS function, as well as the identities in any conditions that test the output of the RHS function.
 That fixes the value of the RHS function and guarantees that any constraints in conditions that test the output of that RHS function will be met.
 While this will make the learned rule more specific, it will also ensure that the rule is correct.

 Situations in which a Chunk is Not Learned¶